adamscharf/eatbetterlifestyle/docs/recipes.md

     To make this less spicy or not spicy, simply reduce or remove the crushed red pepper.

 Adapted from _But My Family Would Never Eat Vegan!_

+## Tater Totchos

+!!!Important "Favorite"

+**Prep Time:** 10 min, **Cook Time:** 30 min, **Total Time:** 40 min, **Servings:** 4

+### Ingredients

+- 1 (32-ounces) bag frozen tater tots

+#### Nacho Cheese Sauce

+- 1 cup (175g) chopped Yukon gold potatoes
+- ½ cup (70g) carrot, peeled and chopped
+- 3⁄4 cup (180ml) water
+- ¼ cup (15g) nutritional yeast
+- 2 tablespoons tahini
+- 1½ tablespoons pickled jalapeño juice
+- 1 tablespoon canned diced green chiles
+- 1 tablespoon lime juice
+- 2 teaspoons sunflower oil (or grape seed oil), _optional_
+- 1 tablespoon minced pickled jalapeño
+- 1 teaspoon ground cumin
+- ½ teaspoon onion powder

+#### Beans

+- 1 teaspoon olive oil, _optional_
+- 1 medium red onion, diced
+- 2 garlic cloves, minced
+- 1 red bell pepper, diced
+- 3 cups (or 2 15-ounce cans) black beans
+- ¼ cup (60ml) liquid aminos (or tamari)
+- 2 teaspoons ground cumin
+- 2 teaspoons ancho chile powder
+- 1 teaspoon ground coriander
+- ½ teaspoon paprika
+- 3 tablespoons canned diced green chiles
+- Juice of 1 lime
+- Salt and black pepper to taste

+_Optional toppings: green onions, fresh tomato, pickled jalapeños, guacamole or chunks of avocado, vegan sour cream_

+### Directions

+1. Preheat the oven and bake the tots according to the package instructions.

+#### Nacho Cheese Sauce

+1. Place the potatoes and carrots in a medium pot and cover with water.
+Bring to a boil and cook until the vegetables are easily pierced with a fork, 8 to 10 minutes.
+2. Drain the vegetables and transfer them to your food processor.
+3. Add the water, nutritional yeast, tahini, pickled jalapeño juice, green chiles, lime juice, sunflower oil (if using), pickled jalapeño (if using), cumin, and onion powder.
+Process until completely smooth.
+4. Set aside.

+#### Beans

+1. Heat the olive oil in a large frying pan over medium heat.
+Add the onions, garlic, and red bell pepper.
+Sauté until the onions are slightly translucent.
+2. Add the beans, liquid aminos, cumin, ancho chile powder, coriander, and paprika.
+Cook until the liquid has been absorbed and the beans are heated through.
+3. Add the green chiles and lime juice and cook until the liquid has been absorbed, about 1 minute.
+4. Remove from the heat and add salt and pepper.

+#### Assemble & Serve

+1. Spread out the tots on a large platter or small baking sheet.
+Top with the beans, then drizzle the sauce over the beans.
+If desired, top with green onions, tomato, jalapeños, guacamole, and/or sour cream.
+2. Serve immediately.